How to Implement Enterprise Architecture

 - EA artifacts are not easily consumable.

-To alleviate these challenges, WWT is taking a different approach to enterprise architecture (EA) with our customers.
+To alleviate these challenges, WWT is taking a different approach to EA with our customers.
 The goal is to modernize the EA process and tie the artifacts created (e.g., strategies, roadmaps, reference architectures, etc.) directly to actionable results.
 WWT and the customer’s EA team will approach the authoring process not as creators, but as curators of the collective mindshare of the organization.

-The WWT process for creating EA artifacts is iterative and collaborative, in order to gain trust within the customer’s wider organization.
+Our process for creating EA artifacts is iterative and collaborative in order to gain trust within the customer’s wider organization.
 In addition, the artifacts are disseminated using modern methodologies, such as a wiki, to make the materials consumable, available and linkable.
 Finally, a governance process is developed within the customer’s organization to officially ratify these artifacts so they carry the weight of policy and can be enforced holistically.

-Taking a step back, the process described above is only one “layer of the cake”— the strategic layer.
-As the artifacts are curated by the enterprise architecture (EA) team, the rest of the organization must come onboard to put those strategies, roadmaps, etc. into practice.
+Taking a step back, the process described above is only one “layer of the cake” — the strategic layer.
+As artifacts are curated by the EA team, the rest of the organization must come onboard to put those strategies, roadmaps, etc. into practice.
 To do this, there needs to be a transition from a focus on strategy to a focus on operations and technology as shown in the figure below.

-Once the strategies are in place, and the organization is ready for a transformation, it is time for the architecture to be deployed according to plan.
+Once the strategies are in place and the organization is ready for a transformation, it's time for the architecture to be deployed according to plan.
 This is where the rubber meets the road, and where we have decades of experience to rely on.
 This stage is termed enterprise architecture deployment, and it is the actual design and integration of hardware, software and business processes to enable the business to store, transmit and transform data, with the overall goal creating valuable business outcomes.

-Continue the enterprise architecture conversation by posting your challenges or successes in the comment section below.
+Continue the EA conversation by posting your challenges or successes in the comment section below.